d-kuro/d-kuro/README.md

 ### Hi there 👋

-Hello, I'm Dai Kurosawa.
+Hello, I'm d-kuro.
 I work as an SRE in Tokyo.

 I Love Kubernetes and Go!